Acknowledgements

 - E. Scott Adler received a BA from the University of Michigan in 1988 and Ph.D. from Columbia University in 1996.
 He is currently Associate Professor of Political Science at the University of Colorado.

 - John D. Wilkerson received his B.A.
 From Portland State University in 1984, his M.A. from the University of Arizona in 1988, and his Ph.D. from the University of Rochester in 1991.
-He is an Associate Professor of Political Science at the University of Washington.
+He is a Professor of Political Science at the University of Washington and directs the Center for American Politics and Public Policy (cappp.org).

 Website: